 Balances annual conference responsibility among the chapters; and

 Expands resources (planning and execution) beyond a single chapter.

-Conference Schedule

-Processing Notes:
+Matrix Processing Notes:

-Each group will determine if their conference is hosted by the entire group, by an individual Chapter/special interest group, or by multiple chapters/special interest group within the group
+Each group will determine if their conference is hosted by the entire group, by an individual Chapter/special interest group, or by multiple chapters/special interest group within the group.

+Confirmed Host Group will always be announced at conference two years prior to hosting the assigned Conference.

+The Conference Chair and the EC will agree on a minimum expected conference profit prior to the international budget being finalized for that conference year.

-Location of the Conference is determined by the host Chapter(s)/special interest group
+Location of the Conference is determined by the host Chapter(s)/special interest group.

-The allocation of group’s portion of the conference profits will be determined by the group when they announce the host
+The allocation of group’s portion of the conference profits will be determined by the group once hosting responsibilities are confirmed.